 Burgum offering gas cards for donations to hit November debate donor mark

-BISMARCK, N.D.
-(KMOT/KFYR) – Facing a higher threshold for individual donors for the third debate, North Dakota’s governor is once again offering incentives — this time in the form of gas cards.
+FARGO, N.D.
+(Valley News Live) - Facing a higher threshold for individual donors for the third debate, North Dakota’s governor is once again offering incentives — this time in the form of gas cards.

-Gov. Doug Burgum, R-ND, shared on social media Monday that if you donate $1 to his campaign, they’ll send you a $20 gas card.
+Gov. Doug Burgum shared on social media Monday that if you donate $1 to his campaign, they’ll send you a $20 gas card.

 The post comes with the blurb: